wpengine/hwptoolkit/docs/explanation/headless-authentication.md

-# What is Headless Authentication?
+# What is headless authentication?

 Headless authentication refers to the process of verifying user identity and managing access control in a decoupled architecture where the content management system (WordPress) and the user-facing frontend are separate systems.
 Unlike traditional WordPress sites where authentication happens within a single application, headless authentication must work across systems, that may be located accross different regions.

-## Why authentication changes in Headless Architectures
+## Why authentication changes in headless architectures

 In a traditional WordPress setup, authentication follows a straightforward flow: